-If you’re looking for a fun twist on a classic holiday tradition this year, why not take a cue from European homes over centuries past and decorate an upside-down Christmas tree?
+If you’re looking for a creative way to add a fun twist on a classic holiday tradition this year, why not take a cue from European homes over centuries past and decorate with these upside-down Christmas tree ideas?

 Today I’m sharing all the tips and tricks you need to know for creating the perfect upside-down Christmas tree – hang tight!